abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 put suffix / to search for directory only,
 put suffix // to search for file only,
 put suffix /// to search for executable file only
-or put suffix //// to search for link only
+put suffix //// to search for link only

 $ l \\\\/
-list any filesystem type under "/" (root) directory entirely, the prepended \\\\ is to differentiate it with second usage above: list every directory type under current directory
+list any filesystem type under "/" (root) directory entirely, the prefixed **\\\\** is to differentiate it from second usage above: list every directory type under current directory

-As absolute path, it always searchs in directories depths as explicitly specified, either with or without wildcard such as:
+The absolute path-input search, will target in the directory depth as explicitly specified, either with or without wildcard such as:

 l /qt/build/core/meta
 means searching for any object type namedly **meta** under **core** under **build** within **qt** directory in root dir.